 Sabin Fellows must commit to live and work in a developing country for a GO, NGO, or private firm engaged in environmental work.
 Fellows are also required to provide a written update on their professional careers to F&ES annually for five years after graduation.

-F&ES master’s students are invited to apply for a Sabin Fellowship in the fall of their first year.
-Students must be from developing countries, with a preference for Africa, Asia, and Central and South America.
+Applicants must be first-year non-joint degree Master's students in F&ES.
+Applicants must be nationals of less-developed countries, with a preference for Africa, Asia (including India and China), and Central and South America.
 Fellowships will be awarded based on merit and need as determined by the selection committee.

-Information about applying for a Sabin Fellowship will be available here on September 15, 2013.
+Information about applying for a Sabin Fellowship Information can be found here.